ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

    ```
    {: screen}

+   It may takes a few minutes for the domain name to resolve correctly to the virtual server instances.
+   {: tip}

 1. Repeat the `curl` command several times.
 Notice how it shows a different output as it goes through all the virtual server instances attached to the backend pool of the {{site.data.keyword.ppnlb_short}}.

 Congratulations, your {{site.data.keyword.pp_short}} is working as expected and is ready to be published for others to consume.